signadot/examples/python-sdk-example/README.md

 # Signadot Python SDK Example

 ## Introduction
-This sample application uses Signadot's Node SDK to create a workspace and test the preview URL in the context of Integration Testing with workspaces.
+This sample application uses Signadot's Node SDK to create a sandbox and test the preview URL in the context of Integration Testing with sandboxes.

 ## Setup